ruanjonker/cassandra_playroom/README.md

-# Overview
+# Cassandra Playroom Overview

-This is a simple example of a Cassandra cluster with Reaper, Prometheus and Grafana.
+This is a simple setup of a Cassandra cluster with Reaper, Prometheus and Grafana.
+The purpose of this project is for those who want to familiarize themselves with Apache Cassandra.

-*Reaper is running with the `memory` backend, so it will lose all configuration when the container is restarted.*
+_Reaper is running with the `memory` backend, so it will lose all configuration when the container is restarted._

 Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected via a JAR on each cassandra node).